rortan134/use-selectify/README.md

 By default the selection box comes with some styling.
 You can override the className prop and specify how you want your selection box to look through the Outlet Component.

-TailwindCSS and [cva](https://github.com/joe-bell/cva) is a powerful combination for reactive styling.

 > For the absolute positioning to work properly on the selection box, the parent element of the outlet should always be relative: `position: relative;`

 ```tsx